Kiley Petracek

 My academic experience has included a semester abroad in Athens, Greece, working as Scheduling Manager at the university’s call center, getting scuba certified, and writing… a lot.

-I’m excited to continue learning about writing and reporting as a WUSF Rush Family News Intern — and hearing and sharing others’ stories.
+I’m excited to continue learning about writing and reporting as a WUSF Rush Family News Intern — and sharing others’ stories.

 -